North Korea's Kim Jong Un visits China in 1st foreign trip as leader

 "The issue of denuclearization of the Korean Peninsula can be resolved, if South Korea and the United States respond to our efforts with goodwill, create an atmosphere of peace and stability while taking progressive and synchronous measures for the realization of peace," said Kim, Xinhua reported.

+"The most derogatory expression I've ever heard President Xi Jinping use was his description of Kim Jong Un," former U.S. Ambassador to China Max Baucus told BBC Radio in an interview last year.
+"He just does not like that man at all."

+The relationship grew even more fraught in 2017 after the assassination of Kim's half-brother, Kim Jong Nam, who was known to be under Chinese protection, and North Korea's repeated nuclear tests, which rattled Chinese cities on their shared border.

-White House press secretary Sarah Sanders said in a statement: "The Chinese government contacted the White House earlier on Tuesday to brief us on Kim Jong Un's visit to Beijing.
+White House press secretary Sarah Sanders said in a statement of the news: "The Chinese government contacted the White House earlier on Tuesday to brief us on Kim Jong Un's visit to Beijing.
 The briefing included a personal message from President Xi to President [Donald] Trump, which has been conveyed to President Trump.

 "The United States remains in close contact with our allies South Korea and Japan.
 We see this development as further evidence that our campaign of maximum pressure is creating the appropriate atmosphere for dialogue with North Korea."